How/where do I resupply?

 Are dogs allowed on the GDT?

-Dogs are allowed in Canada’s National and Provincial Parks if they are accompanied by a person on a three metre (ten foot) leash.
+Dogs are allowed on most of the GDT, with the exception of the section of trail in Jasper National Park from Four Point campground (e15) to Signal Mountain trailhead (e32) which is protected Caribou habitat.
+In other areas of Canada’s National and Provincial Parks, dogs are allowed if they are accompanied by a person on a three metre (ten foot) leash.
 Pets are not allowed in public swimming areas, on public beaches or in public buildings.
 Outside of National and Provincial Parks, there are no restrictions on dogs but use good judgement.
 Dogs that are unfamiliar with wildlife may put their humans in jeopardy.
 Be aware that travelling in bear country with your canine companion may be exciting, to say the least.
 Fido might come running back to you with a bear, cougar or coyote in pursuit.

 Are there GDT ‘Trail Angels’?

 The GDT is not as widely known as the big trails in the USA (e.g. Appalachian Trail, Pacific Crest Trail) and travels through a sparsely populated area, most often far from any towns or highways.
 That being said, Canadians are known for their helpfulness so you could be the recipient of Trail Magic from someone who might not even be aware of the GDT.
 There are a few true Trail Angels out there, so if you need assistance the best bet is to simply reach out.
 Start by asking questions on the Facebook Group “Great Divide Trail Hikers” and they will help when they can.